 - Voicemail password

-Note that the backup is of items that are stored on your phone, not items that are already stored in iCloud.
+Items stored on your phone are backup here, not items that are already stored in iCloud.